anvil-works/leiningen/doc/FAQ.md

 "java.specification.version")` to use the JVM version or any other property.

-**Q:** What does `Received fatal alert: protocol_version` mean when trying to access Clojars?
-**A:** This usually means your JVM is not configured to use TLSv1.2, which is used by Clojars' CDN.
-It's strongly recommended to upgrade to at least Java 8, but if this is not feasible, you can fix it by exporting `LEIN_JVM_OPTS=-Dhttps.protocols=TLSv1.2` as an environment variable.

 **Q:** I get a `java.security.KeyException` or `sun.security.provider.certpath.SunCertPathBuilderException` when running `lein`
 **A:** The `java.security.KeyException` indicates an ssl error when trying to communicate with the HTTPS server via Java.
 This could be because you need to update the JDK, or some other package (e.g. with old versions of the nss package).

 * On Fedora, you might just try running a `sudo yum update` to update all of your packages or `sudo yum update nss`.
 * On Debian/Ubuntu, `sudo update-ca-certificates -f` might help, or `sudo /var/lib/dpkg/info/ca-certificates-java.postinst configure`